 Our commercial opportunity could be reduced or eliminated if our competitors develop and commercialize products that are more effective, have fewer or less severe side effects, are more convenient or are less expensive than any products that we may develop.
-Our competitors also may obtain FDA or other regulatory approval for their products more rapidly than we may obtain approval for vonoprazan, which could result in our competitors establishing a strong market position before we are able to enter the market.
-In addition, we expect that vonoprazan, if approved, will be priced at a premium over competitive generic products and our ability to compete may be affected in many cases by insurers or other third-party payors seeking to encourage the use of generic products.
+Our competitors also may obtain FDA or other regulatory approval for, or initiate commercial launch of, their products more rapidly than we may obtain approval for or launch products containing vonoprazan, which could result in our competitors establishing a strong market position before we are able to enter the market.
+In addition, we expect that VOQUEZNA TRIPLE PAK and VOQUEZNA DUAL PAK, if launched, and VOQUEZNA, if approved, will be priced at a premium over competitive generic products and our ability to compete may be affected in many cases by insurers or other third-party payers seeking to encourage the use of generic products.

-We expect that vonoprazan, if approved for the treatment of patients with erosive esophagitis and treatment of H. pylori infection in adults, will primarily compete with generic PPIs marketed by multiple pharmaceutical companies in both the prescription and OTC markets.
+We expect that vonoprazan for the treatment of H. pylori infection in adults, if launched, and, if approved, for the treatment of patients with erosive GERD, will primarily compete with generic PPIs marketed by multiple pharmaceutical companies in both the prescription and OTC markets.
 Additionally, in March 2020, RedHill Biopharma Ltd. launched Talicia, a co-formulated capsule comprising generic omeprazole, amoxicillin, and rifabutin for the treatment of H. pylori infection.

-We are aware of one other P-CAB in development in the United States, as well as a number of other P-CABs in territories outside of the United States that if developed and approved in our territories may compete with vonoprazan.
-In the United States, Neurogastrx intends to commence a Phase 3 erosive esophagitis trial for fexuprazan, under an exclusive license from Daewoong Pharmaceutical Co., Ltd., or Daewoong, sometime in 2022.
-Outside the United States, Daewoong recently received regulatory approval of, and plans for a first half of 2022 launch for fexuprazan in South Korea, and has out-licensed rights to develop fexuprazan in China to Shanghai Haini, a subsidiary of China's Yangtze River Pharmaceutical Group.
-Also outside the United States, revaprazan is marketed by Yuhan Corporation in South Korea, and tegoprazan is marketed by CJ Healthcare Corp. in South Korea and is currently in development in Japan by RaQualia Pharma, Inc. Additionally, Jeil Pharm has received authorization to conduct a Phase 3 trial in South Korea of its P-CAB candidate, JP-1366, in erosive esophagitis, and Cinclus Pharma AG's linaprazan glurate has completed a Phase 1 clinical trial in Europe and is currently in Phase 2 clinical trials.
-To our knowledge, none of these compounds have demonstrated superiority to PPIs on clinical endpoints.
+We are aware of other PCABs in development in the United States, as well as a number of other PCABs in territories outside of the United States that if developed and approved in our territories may compete with vonoprazan.
+In the United States, Neurogastrx previously announced its intention to commence a Phase 3 erosive GERD trial for fexuprazan, under an exclusive license from Daewoong Pharmaceutical Co., Ltd., or Daewoong.
+In addition, Cinclus Pharma AG, or Cinclus, received qualified QIDP designation for linaprazan glurate in combination with antibiotics for the treatment of H. pylori infection, completed a Phase 2 dose selection study for erosive GERD in November 2022, and plans to initiate Phase 3 studies in 2023 for the treatment of GERD and H. pylori infection.
+Finally, Sebela Pharmaceuticals, which acquired development and commercialization rights in United States and Canada to tegoprazan from HK inno.N, a South Korean company, has initiated two Phase 3 studies in the United States, one for non-erosive GERD and the other for healing and maintenance of healing of erosive GERD.
+The earliest estimated completion date for any these studies is May 2024 and December 2024, respectively.
+Outside the United States, in 2022 Daewoong launched fexuprazan in South Korea for the treatment of erosive GERD under the brand name Fexuclue, has submitted applications for regulatory approval in additional countries in Asia and Latin America, and has out-licensed rights to develop fexuprazan in China to Shanghai Haini, a subsidiary of China's Yangtze River Pharmaceutical Group.
+Also outside the United States, revaprazan is marketed by Yuhan Corporation in South Korea, is also marketed in China and Indonesia, and is currently in development by RaQualia Pharma, Inc. in Japan.
+Additionally, Jeil Pharm has initiated a Phase 3 trial in South Korea of its PCAB candidate, JP-1366, in erosive GERD, and Cinclus' linaprazan glurate has completed a Phase 2 clinical trial.

 Additionally, we are aware of several clinical-stage PPIs in territories outside of the United States that if developed and approved in our licensed territories may compete with vonoprazan.
-These include Dexa Medica's DLBS-2411, currently in Phase 3 clinical trials in Indonesia, Sihuan Pharmaceutical's anaprazole, currently in Phase 3 clinical trials in China, Eisai's azeloprazole, currently in a Phase 2 clinical trial in Japan, and Sidem Pharma's tenatoprazole, currently in Phase 2 clinical trials in Europe and Canada.
+These include Dexa Medica's DLBS-2411, currently launched in the Philippines and in Phase 3 in Indonesia, Sihuan Pharmaceutical's anaprazole, currently in Phase 3 in China, and Eisai's azeloprazole, currently in a Phase 2 in China.